 Marketing automation can include anything from email marketing, landing pages with forms, segmentation of audience and content, bulk SMS marketing, direct mail marketing, integration capabilities, analytics and tracking, social media posting, A/B testing, and more.

-And when used correctly, it can be an excellent investment producing results that pay off.
+And when you use and implement marketing automation correctly, it can be an excellent investment producing results that pay off.

 16 Marketing Automation Myths